-KRS will limit the amount committed to any one investment manager to the larger of twenty percent (20%) of the total allocation for real estate investments or 1% of the total funds value at the time of commitment.
+KRS will limit the amount committed to one investment manager to no more than twenty percent (20%) of the total allocation for real estate investments.

 E. Property Type Diversification

 KRS will seek to limit investments by property type diversification using the following limits: